 OK, so what is digital marketing supposed to do exactly?

-To have the strongest changes of success when communicating through digital means (i.e. blogs, your website, social media, etc), your digital marketing strategy should focus on four specific areas:
+To have the strongest chances of success when communicating through digital means (i.e. blogs, your website, social media, etc), your digital marketing strategy should focus on four specific areas:

 - Setting some rough goals, objectives, and key performance indicators (KPIs)